avocado-framework/avocado/docs/source/Introduction.rst

   language of choice, or be written in Python and use the available libraries.
 In both cases, you get facilities such as automated log and system information collection.

-* APIs that help you write tests in a concise, yet expressive way.
+* Libraries that help you write tests in a concise, yet expressive and powerful way.
   The Test API is the whole set of modules, classes and functions available under the :mod:`avocado` main module, excluding the :mod:`avocado.core` module and their submodules, which is part of application's infrastructure.